ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ![Reactive Streams workflow](/images/Reactive_Streams_workflow.png)

-When a Subscriber wants to start receiving items from a Publisher, it calls the _Publisher#subscribe(Subscriber)_ method and passes itself as a parameter to be stored in a Subscription later.
+When a Subscriber wants to start receiving items from a Publisher, it calls the _Publisher#subscribe(Subscriber)_ method and passes itself as a parameter.
 If the Publisher accepts the request from the Subscriber, then it creates a new Subscription object and invokes the _Subscriber#onSubscribe(Subscription)_ method.
 If the Publisher rejects the request of the Subscriber or otherwise fails (for example, already subscribed), it invokes _Subscriber#onError(Throwable)_ method.

 After setting the relation between the Publisher and the Subscriber through the Subscription object, the Subscriber can request items and the Publisher can produce them.
 When the Subscriber wants to receive items, it calls the _Subscription#request(long)_ method with a number of requested items.
 Typically, the first such call occurs in the _Subscriber#onSubscribe_ method.
 If the Subscriber wants to stop receiving items, it calls the _Subscription#cancel()_ method.
 After invoking this method the Subscriber may still receive items to meet previously requested demand.